TobiasPSP/doneland_sources/components/human_interface/rotary_encoder/manual/README.md

 ### Different Types

-When you purchase a **Rotary Encoder**, you just get an encoder switch.
+When you purchase a *really really raw* **Rotary Encoder**, you just get an encoder switch which looks similar to a potentiometer.
 It has four or five "legs", two on one side and two or three on the other:

 <img src="images/rotaryEncoder_RawPins_w.png" width="50%" height="50%" />

-Easier to work with are breakout boards: the encoder is soldered to a simple board:
+A bit easier to work with are breakout boards: they provide easily accessible pins and come with three pullup resistors.

 <img src="images/rotaryEncoder_simple_board.png" width="50%" height="50%" />

 > [!IMPORTANT]
-> Do not confuse these breakout boards with *smart* **Rotary Encoders** mentioned above.
-These simple breakout boards just embed the **Rotary Encoder** and three pullup resistors.
-No smart post-processing.
+> Do not confuse these breakout boards with *smart* **Rotary Encoders* mentioned above.

 Here is the schematic of such a breakout board: